 Remember, these conversations should be ongoing and age-appropriate as your child matures.

-Parental control apps can be valuable tools to monitor your child's WhatsApp activity.
-These apps offer various features to help you keep your child safe online:
+Parental control apps can be valuable tools to get insight into your child's WhatsApp activities.
+These apps offer various features to help you keep your child safe online.
+Among the parental control apps for WhatsApp in the market, FamiGuard for WhatsApp can be the best WhatsApp tracker that allows you to track your child's WhatsApp remotely and unselectively.

 While sometimes parents only want to know about kids' WhatsApp activities, it is not convenient to purchase one parental control app service just for WhatsApp.
 Then, FamiGuard for WhatsApp will give you a hand, which is one wonderful WhatsApp monitoring app.

-How to monitor kids' WhatsApp usage with FamiGuard for WhatsApp?
+How to check kids' WhatsApp activities with FamiGuard for WhatsApp?

-Step 1: Tap the Monitor Now button below and select a subscription plan suitable for you.
-Tap Sign Up to register a FamiGuard account.
+Step 1: Tap the Sign In/Up button below to get a FamiGuard account if you didn't have one before, and select a subscription plan suitable for you.

-Step 2: Log in to FamiGuard website, click on your profile in the upper-right of the screen, enter the Member Center, find FamiGuard for WhatsApp on the page of My Product, and click Start Monitoring.
+Step 2: Log in to FamiGuard website, click on your profile in the upper-right of the screen, enter the Member Center > My Benefits > My Product, find FamiGuard for WhatsApp on the page, and click Start Monitoring.

 You'll enter a web control panel, click on the "Add A New Device" button, choose the device type fo the target device to be monitored, and there will be instructions of how to set up this app on different devices.